 The City's Code Enforcement program is designed to enhance public safety and the quality of life in alliance with communities through objective enforcement of laws and codes.
-Code enforcement staff inspect existing structures and properties and respond to public complaints regarding housing, property, infrastructure, and other conditions.
-The City's program is citywide and primarily complaint driven.
-It is supplemented by three focused programs.
+Code enforcement staff inspect existing structures and properties and respond to public complaints regarding the condition, safety, and habitability of housing and property, the condition and use of the City's street and other public infrastructure, and many other conditions.
+Many City departments and outside agencies participate in enforcing city regulation and codes.